yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 >
 > 1. Launching Your Collaborative Session
 > 2. Real-Time Collaboration on a GIS File
+> 3. Tracking Collaborators with Cursors
-> 3. Using Follow Mode
+> 4. Using Follow Mode
-> 4. Adding Annotations and Comments
+> 5. Adding Annotations and Comments
-> 5. Collaborating on Notebooks
+> 6. Collaborating on Notebooks (Optional)
 > {:toc}
 {: .agenda}